Bank Street Grounds: Back to the National League

 The Reds moved from the American Association to the National League for the 1890 season.
 A year later, some legal issues arose over the sale of the club to a new owner, and the rights to Cincinnati Park (as the ancestor to Crosley Field was then known) were part of that litigation.
-To hedge their bets, the new owners turned their attention to the Bank Street Grounds property and secured a lease on the lot.(Cincinnati Enquirer, March 19, 1891, p.2) Once the legal issues were settled, the Reds opted to stay at Findlay and Western.
+To hedge their bets, the new owners turned their attention to the Bank Street Grounds property and secured a lease on the lot.
+Once the legal issues were settled, the Reds opted to stay at Findlay and Western.

 In the fall of 1893, the Reds had decided to build a new grandstand.
-(Cincinnati Enquirer, November 3, 1893, p.2) On December 5, the Enquirer reported that the Reds had designed a new "League Park" to be built on the old Bank Street site.
+On December 5, the Enquirer reported that the Reds had designed a new "League Park" to be built on the old Bank Street site.
 The Enquirer for December 19 had an architect's drawing of the new design, and reported that whether to build it at Findlay and Western or at Bank Street would be decided very soon.
 Ultimately the Reds again decided to stick with Findlay and Western, and Bank Street was done with professional baseball.

 During the summers of 1886 through 1891, the property was used by the local chapter of the Order of Cincinnatus, who staged plays there.